tomasthoresen/ros-dds-microblaze/docs/Adaptable_Robotics_I.md

 }
 ```

-Last but not least, copy the vivado project *.bin file to the /lib/firmware/xilinx/kr260_4mb_4pmod directory.
+Last but not least, copy the vivado project *.bin file to the /lib/firmware/xilinx/kr260_4mb_4pmod directory and rename it.
 I.e.

 ```
 scp kr260_4mb_4pmod_wrapper.bin ubuntu@<ip_address>:/tmp
 cp /tmp/kr260_4mb_4pmod_wrapper.bin /lib/firmware/xilinx/kr260_4mb_4pmod/kr260_4mb_4pmod.bin
 ```

-At the end you should have the following files in the /lib/firmware/xilinx/kr260_4mb_4pmod directory, all with the same name, execpt the shell.json file.
+At the end you should have the following files in the **/lib/firmware/xilinx/kr260_4mb_4pmod** directory, all with the same name, execpt the shell.json file.

 ```
 root@kria:/lib/firmware/xilinx/kr260_4mb_4pmod# ls -l